An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Introduction

 The rest of this paper is organized as follows.
 In Section 2, we derive a new class of dynamic boundary conditions for the Cahn--Hilliard equation by using the energetic variational approach.
 Next, in Section 3, we introduce the function spaces, problem settings and state the main results on mathematical analysis of problem \eqref{newCH}.
 Section 4 is devoted to prove the well-posedness of a regularized Cahn--Hilliard system with viscous terms.
-Then in Section 5, we derive uniform a priori estimates that are independent of the regularizing parameter $\alpha$ as well as the surface diffusion coefficient $\kappa$.
-Section 6 contains the proof for our main results Theorems \ref{main1}, \ref{main1a} on global well-posedness of the original system \eqref{newCH}, while the convergence to a single equilibrium (Theorem \ref{main2}) and the stability criterion (Theorem \ref{main3}) are proved in Section 7.
-In the appendix, we provide detailed calculations for the model derivation that are omitted in Section 2 and prove a fundamental result on the well-posedness of a linear fourth-order parabolic equation subject to a fourth-order dynamic boundary condition.
+Then in Section 5, we first derive uniform a priori estimates that are independent of the regularizing parameter $\alpha$ as well as the surface diffusion coefficient $\kappa$.
+Then we give the proof for our main results Theorems \ref{main1}, \ref{main1a} on global well-posedness of the original problem \eqref{newCH}.
+The convergence of global solutions to a single equilibrium as $t\to +\infty$ (Theorem \ref{main2}) and the stability criterion (Theorem \ref{main3}) are proved in Section 6.
+In the Appendix, we provide detailed calculations for the model derivation that are omitted in Section 2 and prove a fundamental result on the well-posedness of an auxiliary linear fourth-order parabolic equation subject to a fourth-order dynamic boundary condition.